 Taxes in Romania

 The tax system in Romania is a great incentive for expats wanting to move to Eastern Europe.
 Romania has a flat personal income tax rate of 10 percent.

 For tax purposes, an individual is considered a resident if they reside in Romania for at least 183 days within a 12-month period.
-Romanian residents and companies are required to pay tax on their global income as well as their income within Romania.
-On the other hand, non-residents are taxed only on their income in Romania.
+Romanian residents and companies are required to pay taxes on their global income as well as their income within Romania.
+On the other hand, non-residents are taxed only on their income derived from within Romania.

-Romania has double-tax avoidance agreements in place with several countries.
-So, expats should check with their local tax office to see whether their home country has such an agreement in place with Romania.
-Employers are required to deduct tax payments on behalf of their employees.
+Romania has double-tax avoidance agreements in place with several countries, so it's worthwhile for expats to check with a local tax office to see whether their home country has such an agreement in place with Romania.